 - digoxin, a medicine used to treat heart problems

 - lithium or selective serotonin-reuptake inhibitors (SSRIs), medicines used to treat some types of depression

-- diuretics, also called fluid or water tablets, medicines used to increase the amount of urine
+- diuretics (medicines used to increase the amount of urine)

-- cyclosporine and tacrolimus, medicines used in patients who have received organ transplants
+- ciclosporin, tacrolimus (a medicines used in patients who have received organ transplants)

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.

 If you have not told your doctor about any of these things, tell him/ her before you start using this medicine.

 Follow all directions given to you by your doctor or pharmacist carefully.
 They may differ from the information contained in this leaflet.